Saltburn Pier: Middlesbrough Estate

-Sold initially to the Saltburn Improvement Company, in August 1883 the SIC was bought by the owners of the Middlesbrough Estate.
+Sold initially to the Saltburn Improvement Company (SIC), in August 1883 the SIC was bought by the owners of the Middlesbrough Estate.

 The new owners had the Cliff Hoist inspected by independent engineers, who condemned it due to numerous rotten timbers, so it was demolished in late 1883.
 They commissioned Sir Richard Tangye's company, who had built the two earlier vertically inclined water powered funicular railways in Scarborough, to build a replacement.
 Tangye had appointed George Croydon Marks head of the lift department, in which role he was in charge of the design and installation at Saltburn.
 Marks designed and constructed the Saltburn Cliff Lift, a funicular with a height of 120 ft and a track length of 207 ft, creating a 71% incline.
 Opened on Saturday 28 June 1884, it remains today the world's oldest water-balanced cliff railway.

 The opening of the Cliff Lift allowed the pier company to undertake a development of facilities.
 As had originally been intended, a saloon was built at the pier head, while gas lighting was provided along the entire length.
 In 1884, the pier head was widened and windshields, a bandstand, a refreshment rooms added, and the entrance kiosks replaced to match the style of those used on the new Cliff Lift.
 In July 1887 the gas lighting was replaced by electricity.